CyberDemon73/Personal-Finance-Tracker-Web-Application/README.md

 - Our team members: Abdelrhman Hatem, Mohamed Hisham, Sharook Khaled for their dedication and hard work in developing the Financial Management System.

-- TELDA inc. for their valuable insights and feedback during the development process.
+- TLDA inc. for their valuable insights and feedback during the development process.

 - The open-source community for their continuous support and contributions to the project.